Richmond, Kentucky: Roads

 Interstate 75 passes through western Richmond, and connects the city to Lexington in the north and Knoxville, Tennessee in the south.
 I-75 has three exits in the city: U.S. Route 25, State Route 876, and S.R.
 2872.

 Richmond is located on a concurrency with U.S. Route 25 and 421.
 The two routes run north to Lexington and diverge approximately five miles south of the city.
 U.S. 25 connects the city to Berea and Mount Vernon in the south.
 U.S. 421 connects to McKee in the south east.

 State Route 52 connects to Lancaster in the west and Irvine in the east.
 State Route 169 heads northwest toward Nicholasville.
 State Route 388 runs north of the city to the north end of the county and Boonesborough.
 State Route 876 serves as a bypass around the business district of the city and heads west toward Kentucky Route 595, which continues to Round Hill and Kirksville.
 State Route 1156 heads northeast and connects with State Route 169 at Valley View.
 State Route 1986 runs northeast of Richmond to Union City and Doylesville.
 The U.S. 25 connector, signed as S.R.
 2872 and commonly known as Duncannon Lane, connects I-75 to U.S. 25 south of the city.
 State Route 2881 connects at State Route 52 at Caleast, runs through southern Richmond, and heads south to Berea.

 Air

 Central Kentucky Regional Airport is a public airport located in Madison County between Richmond and Berea.
 It consists of a 5,001 by 100 ft asphalt runway.

 Bus

 Foothills Express, operated by the Kentucky River Foothills Development Council, provides the Richmond Transit Service bus service within Richmond, the Big E Transit Service on the EKU campus, Madison County Connector service to Berea, and local and intercity demand-responsive transport.

+Railroad

+CSX Railroad operates a north–south rail line through Richmond, which also serves the Bluegrass Army Depot, near the southern part of the city.